RubenPlatiado/browser-base-updated/docs/development.md

 ## Remote module

-As Electron will be deprecating the `remote` module, we are migrating to our RPC solution.
+As Electron has deprecated the `remote` module, i have migrated to RPC solution aka (base-rpc)

 ## Node integration